Pyrenees Coast to Coast

 Highlights

-• Challenging climbs, breathtaking descents and gentle valley roads through stunning Pyrenean scenery.
+• Varied terrain: so long as up and down are variants of each other!!
+Challenging climbs, breathtaking descents and gentle valley roads through stunning Pyrenean scenes.

-• Quiet, cyclist-friendly roads through picturesque French villages and towns
+• Quieter roads than the Alps: Quiet, cyclist-friendly roads through picturesque French villages and towns with abundant flower baskets.

-• French bread and cheese!
-And delicious patisseries!
+• French food!
+French bread and cheese!
+Salamis.
+Wine.
+And delicious pastries too!

 Accommodation